pschool-in/curriculum/content/grammar/new-topics/clauses.md

 2. We cannot start *while it is raining*.
 3. I think that *you have made a mistake*.

+## Types of Clauses
-Types of Clauses: There are two types of clauses - 1.
-Independent Clause 2.
+There are two types of clauses
+1. Independent Clause
+2. 2.
 Dependent Clause

 *Independent Clauses* express a complete thought and has a subject and a verb.
 They can stand alone and can be used as a simple sentence.